kl1nton/1_Applied_Basic_Science/3_Pathology.md

     D. Caseation necrosis
     E. Gangrenous necrosis

+#### Answer: E. Gangrenous necrosis - ?

 ### Q3.23
 A 22-year-old man who is a motorcyclist is involved in a high-impact road traffic accident on the motorway which results in multiple blunt trauma and lacerations to his lower extremities.
 The left femoral artery is lacerated, and he incurs extensive blood loss and remains hypotensive for hours during transport to the Emergency Department.
 On admission, his haematocrit is 15%.
-Which of the following tissues is most likely to sustain the least damage as a result of prolonged hypotension?
+Which of the following tissues is most likely to sustain the _least damage as a result of prolonged hypotension_?

     A. Small intestinal epithelium
     B. Skeletal muscle
-    C. Retina
+    C. Retina - F
-    D. Myocardium
+    D. Myocardium - F
-    E. Hippocampus
+    E. Hippocampus - F

+#### Answer: B. Skeletal muscle - ?

 ### Q3.24
 A histopathology report mentioned the term ‘fat necrosis’.
 Fat necrosis is a feature of:

     A. Brain injury
-    B. Muscle injury
+    B. Muscle injury - F
     C. Trauma to the bowel
     D. Acute pancreatitis
-    E. Trauma to the uterus
+    E. Trauma to the uterus - F

+#### Answer: A. Brain injury - ?

 ### Q3.25
 A fair-skinned child develops sunburn within 24 hours of exposure to sun.
 This is caused by: